What other countries are doing

 Nagra’s siting process began in 1972.
 Zürcher Weinland was originally identified as a potential siting region.
 However, in 2005 the Swiss government requested that Nagra identify alternative regions.
 In 2007, the Swiss Federal Office of Energy issued a “Sectoral Plan for Geological Repositories” for public review.
 The Swiss Federal Council approved the strategic part of the plan.

-At the end of 2018, after a period of public consultation, Nagra officially entered the last stage of their site selection process, with detailed site investigations of three siting regions.
+At the end of 2018, after a period of public consultation, Nagra officially entered the last stage of its site selection process, with detailed site investigations of three siting regions.
 Nagra announced in 2022 that Switzerland’s used nuclear fuel will be stored for the long term at Nördlich Lägern, which is located north of Zurich.
-It expects to submit a general licence application by 2024.
+Nagra expects to submit a general licence application in 2024.

 The Union Jack flag